Shine Lawyers

 Shine Lawyers is an Australian law firm specialising in personal injury compensation law, operating on a no win no fee basis.
-The firm has expanded into providing professional negligence, coal seam gas and aviation law legal services through a number of acquisitions.
-The firm is commonly associated with its spokesperson, Erin Brockovich.
+The firm has expanded into providing toxic exposure, silica and dust disease, abuse and medical negligence services through a number of acquisitions.

 Founded in Toowoomba in 1976, the firm is now headquartered in Brisbane, Australia, and currently has over 700 employees based across more than 40 offices across Australia and New Zealand.
+The firm featured in a Four Corners documentary accused of gross overcharging in class actions and for exploitation of vulnerable class members.

 History

 Shine Lawyers was founded in 1976 (then known as KG Shine & Co) by Kerry Shine, an Australian Labor Party politician who was member of the Legislative Assembly from 2001 to 2012 and Attorney-General of Queensland from 2006 to 2009.
 It was rebranded as Shine Lawyers in 2006, under then managing partner Stephen Roche and current managing director Simon Morrison.
 It was one of the first law firms in the world to list on the ASX, in May 2013.